vifo/SublimePerlTidy/README.markdown

-# PerlTidy for Sublime Text 2
+# perltidy for Sublime Text 2

 PerlTidy is a plugin for [Sublime Text 2](http://www.sublimetext.com/), which integrates [perltidy](http://perltidy.sourceforge.net/) into ST2.
 It indents and reformats Perl source code to make it easier to read.

+This plugin is formerly known as *st2-perltidy* and has been renamed order to match the Sublime Text plugin naming conventions.

+## Sublime Text 3 Support

+[Sublime Text 3](http://www.sublimetext.com/3) is not supported right now.
+Support is planned, but my time is spare.
+Contributors welcome.

 ## Installation